-Indicator 48: Completed purchase strategy report on reliable and cost-effective options for purchase and installation of solar PV systems in the SeychellesTarget 48: End Year 1
+Indicator 48: Completed purchase strategy report on reliable and cost-effective options for purchase and installation of solar PV systems in the Seychelles faster than planned, and the report deemed unnecessary.

+Target 48: End Year 1

 Achievement: Activity deferred.
-Due to net-metering in place, the market driven PV uptake was faster than planned, and the report deemed unnecessary.
+Due to net-metering in place, the market driven PV uptake was purchase strategy report useful in their projects by Year 1 faster than planned, and the purchase strategy report was not unnecessary.